Christmas with Friends (India.Arie and Joe Sample album)

 Christmas with Friends is a collaborative Christmas album by American singer India.Arie and American pianist Joe Sample.
 It was released on October 16, 2015, through Motown and Soulbird Music.
-Arie worked as one of the album's executive producers with American pianist John Burke and American musician Dave Koz.
+Arie worked as one of the album's executive producers with American pianist John Burk and American musician Dave Koz.
 Sample contributed to four of the songs, but died from mesothelioma before the album's completion.
 After placing the project on hold for a year, Arie decided to collaborate with other artists to complete it.

 Christmas with Friends consists of ten tracks, including nine covers of Christmas standards and carols, and one original song co-written by Arie's mother.
 Following the album's release, Arie promoted it in various venues, particularly through her Christmas with Friends Tour (2015).
 Christmas with Friends received a generally mixed critical reception.
 The album appeared on several Billboard charts.
 The album peaked at number 107 on the Billboard 200.

 Background and recording

 American singer-songwriter India.Arie and American pianist Joe Sample first met in 2012 during the Curaçao Jazz Festival.
 They worked together on music without much success; Arie said she was dissatisfied with their earlier work, explaining the songs "weren't coming together as quickly as I wanted".
 After attempting to collaborate on new music for two years, they decided to record a Christmas album together.
 Both artists had been asked by their families to make a Christmas album in the past.

 Arie and Sample began working on Christmas with Friends in February 2014, with help from American producer Aaron Lindsey.
 Recording took place in a number of studios, including Harmony Studios, House of Blues Studios, Ocean Way Recording, and Sound Logic Recording Studio in California, India Song Studio in Georgia, Studio A Recording Inc. in Maryland, and Wire Roads Studio in Texas.
 Arie was one of the album's executive producers with American pianist John Burke and American musician Dave Koz.

-Sample died from mesothelioma in September 12, 2014, before completing his parts for the album.
+Sample died from mesothelioma on September 12, 2014, before completing his parts for the album.
 When discussing her experience working with Sample in Houston, Arie said: "He was an older person who was dealing with health issues, but he was fun to be around."
 She dedicated Christmas with Friends to Sample with a message on the liner notes.

 Following Sample's death, Arie put work on Christmas with Friends on hold for a year, after which she decided to contact multiple singers to complete the project.
 The artists who appear on the album are Kem, Brandy, Michael McDonald, Dave Koz, Tori Kelly, and Trombone Shorty.
 Describing the process she used to pair songs with potential collaborators, Arie said: "I sent several songs to each person and said 'do what you feel'".
 Brandy had approached Arie when the album was nearly complete and said: "It ain't done until I'm on there!
 I need to be on 'Silent Night.'"